Reporting Issues to Wiltshire County Council

 - A problem with salting or salt bins

-Call 101 to contact the police to report less urgent crime and disorder or to speak to your local officers.
+Call 101 to contact the police to report less urgent crime and disorder or to speak to your local Community Policing Team.
 Calls to 101 are answered by police officers and staff in the control room of the local police force.
 This ensures that staff with local knowledge can answer and deal with the calls and respond appropriately.

 Have you signed up to Community Messaging?